OpenINF/wg-a-team/README.md

 ---

+> **Note**
-> **Note**: As of 2023/02/14, the Engineering Productivity group, a.k.a. the
+> As of 2023-02-14, _the Engineering Productivity team, a.k.a. the A-Team_,
-> A-Team, is no longer a discrete team.
+> is no longer a discrete team.
 Its operations are split between the new
 > Product Integrity WG meta-team and Engineering Operations.
 For now, many
 > discussions around the test and automation work that was formerly under
-> Engineering Productivity may continue in Matrix channels.
+> Engineering Productivity may continue in our Matrix channel.

 # The Engineering Productivity Team